Bro culture

 Fraternity brothers are commonly associated with bro culture.

 Bro culture is a North American subculture of young people (originally young men, hence "brother culture") who spend time partying with others like themselves.
 Although the original image of the bro lifestyle is associated with sports apparel and fraternities, it lacks a consistent definition.
 Most aspects vary regionally, such as in California, where it overlaps with surf culture.
-It often refers to a culture of machismo but sometimes also a darker "hyper masculinity" including "binge drinking, sexism, rape culture".
+It often refers to a culture of machismo but sometimes also a darker hypermasculinity, including binge drinking, sexism, and rape culture.
 Oxford Dictionaries have noted that bros frequently self-identify with neologisms containing the word "bro" as a prefix or suffix.

 Etymology and history

-Bro was originally an abbreviated form of the word brother, dating back to at least 1660.
+The term bro originated as an abbreviated form of brother.
+According to the Oxford English Dictionary, it is first attested in A Treatise on Charitie (published 1533), written by humanist scholar Thomas Lupset.
 It began to assume non-familial connotations in the 20th century.
 In this evolution, it was first used to refer to another man, such as a "guy" or "fellow".
 In these ways, it was semantically similar to the use of "brother".
 In the 1970s, bro came to refer to a male friend rather than just another man.
 The word became associated with young men who spend time partying with others like themselves.
 Oxford Dictionaries identified the use of the term "bro" as the one "defining feature" of the changing cultural attributes of young manhood.
 Other variations exist such as brah, breh, bruh (African American Vernacular English).
 The British English bruv, derived from "bruvver", dates from the 1970s.